Avoiding Federal Court: Handle Potential IP Infringement Carefully

 4. Strategies for Avoiding Unwanted Litigation

-- Engage counsel to help draft language that reserves your rights without immediately provoking a lawsuit.
+• Hire lawyers to help draft language that avoids provoking (or even permitting) a lawsuit.

-- Ensure you have strong grounds for infringement claims before contacting the suspected party.
+• Ensure you have strong grounds for infringement claims before contacting the suspected party.
 Weaker allegations are more likely to trigger a defensive lawsuit.
+That said, talk to a lawyer before you do anything.
+Some companies have reputations for challenging any patent, regardless of merits.
+Others have reputations for settling even weak claims.
+Know your audience.

 Claiming patent infringement without a good faith basis to believe in it raises all kinds of liability.
 Make sure to get a patent litigator to sign off on anything you plan to send.